aimo-mala/aimo-mala.github.io/_posts/2017-07-11-Build a user-centric-design.markdown

 ## Get on board with stackholders — Business goals

-Of course, to build a user-centric flow in organization, we cannot continue to be the lone wolf.
-For that, we need to unite the shareholders around a common goals and causes.
+Of course, to build a user-centric flow in an organisation, we cannot continue to be the lone wolf.
+For that, we need to unite the stakeholders around common goals and causes.
 At the same time, we need to make sure business goals meet customer needs.

 **The goal of this project aims at 3 aspects:**